Gendoria/cruftflake/README.markdown

 Installation via composer:

 	{
-    	"minimum-stability": "dev",
     	"require": {
-	        "posmena/cruftflake": "*"
+	        "gendoria/cruftflake": "*"
 		}
 	}

-You should run the tests to verify things are OK:

-    ./vendor/bin/phpunit vendor/posmena/cruftflake/test/

 There are two scripts provided for playing about with.

 1. The generator (the server)

-    ./scripts/cruftflake.php
+    ./examples/cruftflake.php

 2. A client that will generate N IDs and dump to STDOUT

-    ./scripts/client.php -n 100
+    ./examples/client.php -n 100

-## Dependencies*
+## Dependencies

 * ZeroMQ
-* ZooKeeper
+* ZooKeeper (if you want to use centralized configuration)

-*sadly these cannot be added to composer just yet!
+Composer requires php-zmq module installed, but currently does not require zookeper.